cortoproject/examples/c/Mqtt/README.md

 This example shows how to use the Corto MQTT connector.
-To run the example you need to install the `corto::mqtt` package, by running:
+To run the example you need to install the `corto::mqtt` package, by running (internet connection required):
 ```
 $ corto install corto::mqtt
 ```